 Macarthur cannot guarantee that one or more of its titles within the Macarthur Iron Ore Projects will not be challenged.
-Title insurance is generally not available for mineral properties and Macarthur's ability to ensure that it has obtained secure claim to individual mineral properties or exploration rights comprising the Macarthur Iron Ore Projects may be severely constrained.
+Title insurance is generally not available for mineral properties and Macarthur may not be able to ensure that it has obtained a secure claim to individual mineral properties or exploration rights and as a result the Company's ability to develop the Macarthur Iron Ore Projects may be constrained.
 The Macarthur Iron Ore Projects may be subject to prior unregistered agreements, transfers or claims, and title may be affected by, among other things, undetected defects.
 Macarthur may not have conducted surveys of all of the claims in which it holds direct or indirect interests.
-A successful challenge to the precise area and location of these claims could result in
+A successful challenge to the precise area and location of these claims could result in Macarthur being unable to operate on all or part of the Macarthur Iron Ore Projects.